nd0nd0/nyoro-dictionary/dictionary/README.md

 ## 🎵 Audio Implementation

 Audio files are served from Cloudflare R2 storage.
-See [R2_AUDIO_IMPLEMENTATION.md](./R2_AUDIO_IMPLEMENTATION.md) for detailed documentation.

 ### How It Works